microsoft/Dev-Advocacy-Samples/python-mlclassification/README.md

 sudo pip install scikit-learn
 ```

 To navigate your dataset in WSL you'll need to be in the proper directory.
-You can do this with something similar to the following:
+You can do this with the following:

 ``` shell
 cd /home